Point system (driving): Alberta

-When a driver accumulates 15 or more points within a two-year period, their license is automatically suspended for one month.
+In Alberta, when a driver accumulates 15 or more points within a two-year period, their license is automatically suspended for one month.

 Ontario

-Ontario uses a 15-point system where points are "added" to a driver's record following a conviction, though Ontario's point system is not entirely related to safe driving behavior (a lone driver using a high-occupancy vehicle lane in Ontario will earn three demerit points).
+Ontario uses a 15-point system where points are "added" to a driver's record following a conviction, though Ontario's point system is not entirely related to safe driving behaviour (a lone driver using a high-occupancy vehicle lane in Ontario will earn three demerit points).
 The amount of points given for a violation range from 2 points for minor offences such as improper turns and failing to signal to 7 points for the most major offences: failing to remain at the scene of a collision and failing to stop when signaled or asked by a police officer.
 Fully-licensed drivers who reach 15 points or higher will have their license suspended for 30 days.
 Following the suspension, fully-licensed drivers will have their points decreased to 7, with the points disappearing altogether after 2 years.
 Ontario drivers guilty of certain driving offences in other Canadian provinces, as well as the U.S. States of New York and Michigan, will see demerit points added to their driving record just as if the offence happened in Ontario.

 New Brunswick

 New Brunswick uses a 10-point system where points are "removed" from a driver's record following a conviction, when a driver reaches 0 points they lose their license.
 New drivers begin with only 4 points on their license and gain two additional points each year of safe driving to a maximum of 10 points.
-For example; if a driver is caught driving while distracted while using a cellphone or GPS in New Brunswick, they will be fined as well as lose 3 points from their license.
+For example; if a driver is caught driving while distracted while using a cell phone or GPS in New Brunswick, they will be fined as well as lose 3 points from their license.
 If they (or any passengers under the age of 16) are caught not wearing a seatbelt in New Brunswick, they will be fined as well as lose 2 points from their license.